-As of September 30, 2019, warrants to purchase a total of 482,364 shares of our common stock were outstanding, at a weighted-average exercise price of \$4.29 per share, including warrants to purchase 96,128 shares of our common stock issued subsequent to December 31, 2018.
+As of December 31, 2019, warrants to purchase a total of 462,364 shares of our common stock were outstanding, at a weighted-average post-exercise price of \$4.37 per share.

 The warrants to purchase common stock include certain warrants issued to employees of Brookline pursuant to various placement agency agreements and for services rendered by Brookline as placement agent.
 In connection with entering into the certain placement agency agreement with Brookline in October 2016, as amended and restated in November 2016, we issued warrants to purchase an aggregate of 309,389 shares of our common stock at an exercise price of \$2.49 per share to employees of Brookline in March 2017.
 If unexercised, the warrant will expire on the tenth anniversary of the issue date.
 In connection with entering into the certain placement agency agreement with Brookline in February 2018, we issued warrants to purchase an aggregate of 76,847 shares of our common stock at an exercise price of \$6.59 per share to employees of Brookline in November 2018.
 If unexercised, the warrant will expire on the tenth anniversary of the issue date.
-In connection with entering into the certain placement agency agreement with Brookline in November 2018.
-If unexercised, the warrant will expire on the tenth anniversary of the issue date.
-In connection with entering into the certain placement agency agreement with Brookline in November 2018.
-If unexercised, the warrant will expire on the tenth anniversary of the issue date.
 In connection with entering into the certain placement agency agreement with Brookline in August 2018, we issued warrants to purchase an aggregate of 96,128 shares of our common stock at an exercise price of \$8.24 per share to employees of Brookline in 2019.
 Collectively, we refer to these warrants as the common stock warrants.